Skip to main content

 const myDraftObject = draft(originalObject)

-The draft function generates an instance with the following properties / methods:
+The draft function returns an object with the following properties and methods:

 data: T